Reorienting-to-Recovery/R2Rscenarios/README.md

 * 15: Intelligent habitat harvest
 * 16: Harvest only hatchery fish (ocean)
 * 17: Harvest only hatchery fish (tributary)
+* 25: No harvest of dry year cohort

 #### Hatchery